 As a General Volunteer you will be involved in a wide range of work assisting both patients and staff.
 Duties include helping in the kitchen with food preparation, washing up and cleaning; taking refreshments to patients, visitors and staff; and helping out in the laundry when required.
 You are encouraged to chat with patients and visitors during your shift.

-Community Volunteers get the rewarding opportunity to make a difference to our patients and families in their own homes, providing a valuable few hours a week of companionship with a patient, allowing families and carer’s a well-earned break.
-Please get in touch if you are over 18 and enjoy having a chat and engaging with people
+Community Volunteers get the opportunity to support our patients and families in their own homes.
+For a few hours a week they provide companionship for a patient and allow families and carer’s the chance to have a well-earned break.
+Please get in touch if you are over 18 and enjoy having a chat and engaging with people.

 Volunteers drive our Day Hospice patients between their homes and the Hospice.
 Volunteer Drivers use their own vehicles in the morning and afternoon to transport patients who would otherwise find it difficult to access the Day Hospice.
 Drivers must have valid motor insurance.
 Travelling expenses are reimbursed if requested.